-With COVID-19 cases rising and winter on the horizon, we're all likely going to be spending the next several months in a state of life similar to the onset of this pandemic.
-But the only thing worse than going through lockdown the first time is going through it again — with the knowledge of how devastating each day can feel, especially for those living alone.
+With COVID-19 cases rising again and the colder season on the horizon, you might be feeling a sense of déjà vu.
+But the only thing worse than going through a pandemic winter once is going through it again — with the knowledge of how devastating each day can feel, especially for those living alone.

 "The pandemic's mental health impacts have begun to be documented, and we know there is a rise of mood disorders such as anxiety and depression, as well substance abuse and domestic violence," notes Sahar Esfahani, PhD, clinical psychologist at Maryland Cognitive Behavioral Treatment Center in Bethesda.

 Video of the Day

 One July 2020 review in Globalization and Health found a rise in stress, anxiety and depression among the general population as a result of the coronavirus pandemic.
 Another March 2020 study in the Journal of Anxiety Disorders linked the COVID-19 crisis to increased fear for loved ones and an overall boost in health-related anxiety.

 While it might feel like much of your day-to-day life is out of your control, especially as the pandemic rages on, there are several ways you can prepare your mental and physical health ahead of the winter.
 Here, experts share their best tips.

 Get tips on how to stay healthy, safe and sane during the novel coronavirus pandemic.

 We humans crave routine, and for good reason.
 Creating a reliable pattern for your days is one of the most helpful behavioral strategies experts tout even without a pandemic.